 There is no doubt clear strategy, defined KPIs and technical documentation are extremely important and, if one, having successfully completed the testing phase, decides to fully implement the tool, using its full potential with clear set of goals we want to achieve thanks to marketing automation for sure pays off.
 But do not overcomplicate it at the very beginning.

 Starting with the good basics and quick check of what a given tool really does is by far a better strategy than investing resources in the solution you may even no longer use after the trial ends.
 Quickstallation and possibly simplest set-up are in most cases enough to test whether everything works in a correct way and whether a marketing automation software satisfies our business needs to the extent we had expected.
 You can check different functionalities and confirm whether you’re able to track and process these data and information pieces that you really need.
-You will be able to check what exact types of data you can collect and, which is no less important, whether the user interface is intuitive and simple enough so that all your operational stakeholders can work with the tool.
+You will be able to check what exact types of data you can collect and, which is no less important, whether the user interface is intuitive and simple enough (thanks to, for example, AI-powered UI testing tools) so that all your operational stakeholders can work with the tool.

 instead of starting with detailed strategy and defining business goals, do the quick testing phase first as often this is enough to decide whether the tool is what you’ve been looking for.